-The required supplementary information, including the schedule of funding progress, presents certain 10-year trend information for as many years for which the information measured in conformity with GASB Statement No. 68, Accounting and Financial Reporting for Pensions-An Amendment of GASB Statement No. 27, is available.
-A copy of the actuarial report referred to in this note may be obtained by writing to: Kansas Public Employees Retirement System, 611 S. Kansas Ave., Suite 100, Topeka, Kansas 66603, or by calling 1.888.275.5737.
+The required supplementary information presents certain 10-year trend information for as many years for which the information measured in conformity with GASB Statement No. 68, Accounting and Financial Reporting for Pensions-An Amendment of GASB Statement No. 27, is available.
+A copy of the actuarial report referred to in this note may be obtained by writing: Kansas Public Employees Retirement System, 611 S. Kansas Ave., Suite 100, Topeka, Kansas 66603, or by calling 1.888.275.5737.